 Currently, PADI Frogfish Specialist Course is taught exclusively by Daniel in multiple dive resorts in Dauin.
 It costs PHP 7000 (USD 150) on top of your dive package.
 The dives, nitrox, and marine park fees are paid separately as this would depend on which dive shop you choose.

-To learn more about PADI Frogfish Specialist Certification, you may get in touch with Dr Frogfish on Instagram.
+To learn more about this course, you can read this interview with Daniel Geary on the PADI Frogfish Specialist Certification.
+Or you may directly get in touch with Dr. Frogfish on Instagram.

 Want to learn more about diving in Dauin?
 Read my guide on muck diving in Dauin.